The Audit Committee comprises:

 - Dr Lulu Gwagwa – member since 2011

-All are independent non-executive Directors.
+All are independent non-Executive Directors.
 They each have the requisite financial and commercial skills and experience to contribute to the Committee’s deliberations.
-The Audit Committee met three times in the year ended December 2014.
+The Audit Committee formally met three times in the year ended December 2015.

 Responsibilities of the Audit Committee: